Strategic Partnerships

 Gary Schwartz, MD, FASCO

-Director, Case Comprehensive Cancer Center (Case CCC); Vice Dean for Oncology, School of Medicine; Gertrude Donnelly Hess MD Professor in Oncology Research; Chairman, JEDI Rare Cancer Research Foundation Medical Advisory Board.
+Director, Case Comprehensive Cancer Center; Vice Dean for Oncology, School of Medicine; Gertrude Donnelly Hess MD Professor in Oncology Research; Chairman, Jedi Rare Cancer Medical Advisory Board

-Formerly Chief of Hematology and Oncology at Columbia University Irving Medical Center (CUIMC) and Deputy Director of the Herbert Irving Comprehensive Cancer Center, his vision is to establish highly innovative, transformative clinical translational research programs in the field of cancer therapy.
-His post at Case CCC follows 30 years of extensive work in early drug development with bench-top to bedside research in gastrointestinal cancers, melanoma, and sarcoma.
-As the former Chief of the Melanoma and Sarcoma Service at Memorial Sloan-Kettering Cancer Center (MSKCC), he successfully brought together clinical researchers and basic scientists to establish a highly successful clinical research program that focused on translational clinical trials with small molecule inhibitors and targeted immunologic agents.
+Dr. Schwartz’s vision is to establish highly innovative, transformative clinical translational research programs in the field of cancer therapy.
+Formerly Chief of Hematology and Oncology at Columbia University Irving Medical Center (CUIMC) and Deputy Director of the Herbert Irving Comprehensive Cancer Center, his post at Case CCC follows 30 years of extensive work in early drug development with bench-top to bedside research in gastrointestinal cancers, melanoma, and sarcoma.
+As the former Chief of the Melanoma and Sarcoma Service at Memorial Sloan-Kettering Cancer Center (MSKCC), Dr. Schwartz successfully brought together clinical researchers and basic scientists to establish a highly successful clinical research program that focused on translational clinical trials with small molecule inhibitors and targeted immunologic agents.
 His efforts at Columbia similarly focused on precision medicine.
-More recently, Schwartz has developed novel therapies for rare cancers, especially sarcoma and uveal melanoma.
-This has resulted in a series of innovative translational clinical trials with inhibitors of MDM2, MEK, AKT, IGF-1R, mTOR, Notch, PARP, BRD4 and receptor tyrosine kinase inhibitors.
-As co-chair of the Experimental Therapeutics and Rare Tumor Committee on the Alliance, he has developed new therapeutics trials for patients with rare cancers, ranging from rare forms of thyroid cancer to sarcoma.
+More recently, he has developed novel therapies for rare cancers, especially sarcoma and uveal melanoma.
+As co-chair of the Experimental Therapeutics and Rare Tumor Committee on the Alliance, Dr. Schwartz has also developed new therapeutics trials for patients with rare cancers, ranging from rare forms of thyroid cancer to sarcoma.

 Stanton L. Gerson, MD